 Some examples include:

-- Instructed (led by Timothy Young KC) by the former lessee of a commercial airliner in relation to disputes with the owner/lessor concerning the late redelivery of the aircraft and its condition on redelivery.
+- Acted (led by Timothy Young KC) for the lessee of a commercial airliner in relation to disputes with the owner/lessor concerning the late redelivery of the aircraft and its condition on redelivery.

-- Instructed by the owner of a private jet in relation to an arbitration claim by an intended purchaser for alleged breach of an aircraft purchase agreement.
+- Acted for the owner of a private jet in relation to an arbitration claim by an intended purchaser for alleged breach of an aircraft purchase agreement.

 - Acted for a major African conglomerate successfully defending an arbitration claim by a construction company in respect of a cancelled contract for construction of a port storage facility.

-- Lemos v Lemos – Acted (led by Tom Raphael QC) for claimants in a complex dispute concerning ownership and control of a family business.
+- Lemos v Lemos – Acted (led by Tom Raphael KC) for claimants in a complex dispute concerning ownership and control of a family business.
 The case raised issues of Greek and Liberian law, as well as of the administration of wills.
-Claim settled.

 - Primeo Fund v Securities Services (Luxembourg) (Cayman Islands Grand Court, 23 August 2017) – complex claim worth approximately US$2bn raising issues concerning the duties and obligations of the administrator and custodian of an investment fund which was a victim of the infamous Ponzi scheme operated by Bernard Madoff (while on secondment to Mourant Ozannes’ Cayman office).

-- Acted (led by Duncan Matthews QC) for the shareholder of a company defending an arbitration claim brought by a party that had purchased of 55% of the shares in the company for misrepresentations and breach of warranty relating to underperformance of the company and misconduct by the company’s officers.
-Claim settled.
+- Acted (led by Duncan Matthews KC) for the shareholder of a company defending an arbitration claim brought by a party that had purchased of 55% of the shares in the company for misrepresentations and breach of warranty relating to underperformance of the company and misconduct by the company’s officers.